Floorp-Projects/Floorp/browser/components/urlbar/docs/overview.rst

     autofill.selectionStart: {integer} The first index in the autofill selection.
     autofill.selectionEnd: {integer} The last index in the autofill selection.
+    suggestedIndex: {integer} Suggest a preferred position for this result within the result set.
   }

 The following RESULT_TYPEs are supported: